springernature/frontend-playbook/practices/managing-node-projects.md

 There are two main ways of doing this, and you're encouraged to do both.

 1. The [`engines`](https://docs.npmjs.com/files/package.json#engines) field in `package.json`:
-     * `engines` is important if authoring libraries.
+     * `engines` is important if you're authoring libraries.
 Let's assume we're using a different version of node to that specified in `engines` field for package `foo`.
      When running `npm install` to install `foo`'s dependencies, `npm` will warn about the problem.
      When `npm install`ing a package _which depends on_ `foo`, `npm` will warn.
      * Some deployment environments also respect it.